JoviDeCroock/Hooked-Form/README.md

 all emits from context since this by default signals every hook/component.
 Instead it has an internal emitter that only notifies the relevant parts.

-Don't forget to ✨✨✨ if you like the library!
-Means a lot to the people involved in the work.

 [Documentation](https://jovidecroock.github.io/hooked-form/)

 [Example](https://codesandbox.io/s/sweet-poincare-3km8r4k16)